 The Grand National has lots of famous winners in its history.
-Last years winner Auroras Encore (66/1) is clearly the example of how the race can still spring a surprise or two, although there have been bigger priced winners in recent years, like Mon Mome in 2009 the majority for winners come home at double digit odds.
-The reason why Mon Mome had odds of 100/1 was primarily due to him being a Frence bred horse.
-Throughout the entire history of the Grand National, there had only been three previous winners that were French.
+The 2013 winner Auroras Encore (66/1) is clearly the example of how the race can still spring a surprise or two, although there have been bigger priced winners in recent years, like Mon Mome in 2009.
+However, the majority of winners come home at double-digit odds.
+The reason why Mon Mome had odds of 100/1 was primarily due to him being a French-bred horse.
+Throughout the entire history of the Grand National, there had only been three previous French winners.
 Remember you can read more about each Grand National winner by clicking on the horses name.